Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Frequently exploited proof tools

-For the details, see Refs. \cite{berryessen-berry1941accuracy, berryessen-durrett2019probability, berryessen-feller1991introduction}.
-The Berry-Esseen theorem is a quantitative refinement of the central limit theorem: it provides an explicit rate at which the distribution of a normalized sum of independent random variables approaches the standard normal distribution.
-Let $\vb*{X}:=(X_1, X_2, \cdots, X_M)$ be i.i.d. random variables with
+For details, see Refs.~\cite{berryessen-berry1941accuracy, berryessen-durrett2019probability, berryessen-feller1991introduction}.
+The Berry--Esseen theorem is a quantitative refinement of the central limit theorem: it provides an explicit rate at which the distribution of a normalized sum of independent random variables approaches the standard normal distribution.
+Let \(\vb*{X}:=(X_1, X_2, \cdots, X_M)\) be i.i.d.\ random variables with

 Next, consider the standardized sum